Kclamberth/Wifi802.1xSkele/README.md

-Fill out the rest of the information (username, password, SSID name, and move it to /etc/NetworkManager/system-connections/"SSIDNAME".nmconnection
+Fill out the rest of the information (username, password, SSID name, and move it to:

+/etc/NetworkManager/system-connections/"SSIDNAME".nmconnection

 Once done, connect to the wifi network using the "nmtui" terminal command.